abraunegg/onedrive/docs/usage.md

   Options:

   --auth-files '<path or required value>'
+      Perform authentication via files rather than an interactive dialogue.
+The application reads/writes the required values from/to the specified files
-      Perform authentication not via interactive dialog but via files read/writes to these files --auth-response '<path or required value>'
+  --auth-response '<path or required value>'
-      Perform authentication not via interactive dialog but via providing the response url directly --check-for-nomount
+      Perform authentication via a supplied response URL rather than an interactive dialogue --check-for-nomount
       Check for the presence of .nosync in the syncdir root.
 If found, do not perform sync --check-for-nosync